utunga/cs-content-api/query_content_{}.md

  "keyword": "U.S. Steel",
  "body": "<p><b>U.S. Steel</b> (Caa1/B): According to Slovak newspaper Hospodarske Noviny, which previously reported on China's Hesteel Group bid for X's Europe unit in January (see <a href=\"/id/203088\">U.S. Steel: Rumored Negotiations for Europe Unit</a> 01-30-17), talks on the sale may be completed as early as this month.
 Hesteel is said to be offering around $1.4 bn for the integrated steel plant and coke production facilities that form the U.S. Steel Europe (USSE) segment.
 The Slovak government was also previously said to be interested in a small stake.
 The USSE segment has annual raw steel production capacity of 5 mn tonnes, and generated $265 mn in EBITDA last year on $2.2 bn in sales according to the company.
 A $1.4 bn price tag would value the unit at approximately 5.3x 2016 EBITDA. </p>"
 }
 ```

 1.3 Full Content - Analysis

 An example of the analysis template.
 Similar to mockup [here](https://projects.invisionapp.com/share/3AB3R5F4S#/screens/226615100)

 Some discussion will be needed around embedded images and links.
 The suggestion here is to just embed these as simple references in the html returned.
-Also, the current rendering of inine images supports an &#039;align left/align right&#039; behavior.
-It may be important to preserve this behviour in some form in the new layout - specified in the below with a class=&quot;align_left&quot; attribute.
-There is also some special behavior around hiding or showing of the &#039;executive summary&#039; section for analysis that we should discuss.
+Also, the current rendering of inine images supports an 'align left/align right' behavior.
+It may be important to preserve this behviour in some form in the new layout - specified in the below with a class="align\_left" attribute.
+There is also some special behavior around hiding or showing of the 'executive summary' section for analysis that we should discuss.

 ```
     query content(path:"/id/206035") {
       contentId,
       title,